IainStevenson/docker.multi.service.reverse.proxy/readme.md

 - MongoDB: manage mongo-init.js, delete persisted mongo data : check %APPDATA%/MongoDb/Data
 - services : appsettings.*.json
 - Proxy: manage Proxy/certificates.domain.conf, gen-host.cmd, user-secrets.cmd

+A lot of effort has been expended on rducing the complexity of the configuration and its an ongoing exercaise.